tacieana/tacieana/README.md

 **Software Engineer | Java Enthusiast | Problem Solver**

-I love **writing clean, efficient, and scalable code**—whether it's designing robust backend architectures, optimizing performance, or diving into **Design Patterns** just for fun.
-I have a special interest in **high-performance systems, distributed architectures, and problem-solving** (yes, LeetCode challenges included!).
+I'm a Software Engineer who loves solving challenging problems and building cool stuff with Java—from sleek backend systems to elegant, scalable solutions.
+I'm obsessed with clean, maintainable code, and you'll often find me deep-diving into Design Patterns, performance tuning, or cracking algorithm challenges just for fun!

+### ✨ Stuff I'm into:
+- ☕ Java and Quarkus – my go-to combo for high-performance apps.
+- ⚡ Exploring Microservices and event-driven architectures.
+- 🧩 Playing with Design Patterns to build cleaner, smarter solutions.
+- 📚 Continuously sharpening my coding skills with LeetCode, HackerRank, and good old-fashioned algorithmic puzzles.

 ### 🔍 What you'll find here:
-- ⚡ Hands-on projects with **Design Patterns and Software Architecture**
+- ⚡ Hands-on projects
 - 🔗 Experiments with **Java, Quarkus, Angular, and more**
-- 📡 Playing around with **event-driven systems, messaging queues, and scalable architectures**
 - 🛠️ A bit of **DevOps**, a lot of **system design**, and endless curiosity for how things work under the hood

 ### 🌱 Currently exploring:
+- 🎯 Deepening my expertise in Spring (coming from a Quarkus background).
-I'm **diving into blockchain development**, understanding how it differs from traditional web programming, and exploring its real-world applications.
+- ⛓️ Exploring blockchain development and how it differs from traditional web programming.
+- 🔗 Getting comfortable with CI/CD pipelines and cloud integrations.

-📬 **Let’s connect!** Feel free to explore my repos and reach out. 🚀
+📬 **Let’s connect!** Feel free to check out my projects and repositories—I'm always open to feedback, ideas, or just a friendly hello!